Last updated: June 14, 2026 · Author: TTdancewear Team

 Are 3-inch heels okay for beginners?

-Yes—choose a flare heel for stability and consider ankle straps or zipper designs.
+Yes—choose a flare heel for stability and consider ankle straps or zipper designs to lock the foot in place.

-Use street‑sole models for outdoors; keep suede for clean studio floors.
+Use street-sole models for outdoors and keep suede soles for clean studio floors.